Bush Doctor

 Bush Doctor is the third studio album by Jamaican reggae singer Peter Tosh.
 It was released in 1978 on Rolling Stones Records.
 The album features Mick Jagger as guest vocalist on one song, while Keith Richards plays guitar on two tracks.
 The rhythm section featured Sly and Robbie.

+Critical reception

+The Bay State Banner called the album "a rather lame hybrid of rock and ska that pales beside his earlier, Jamaican releases on the Intel-Diplo label."